mrdbourke/tensorflow-deep-learning/README.md

 ## Status

-As of: 22 Apr 2021 - LAUNCHED on ZTM!
-Udemy version coming soon, see: https://github.com/mrdbourke/tensorflow-deep-learning/discussions/34
+As of: 29 Apr 2021 - LAUNCHED ON ZTM & Udemy!!!
+Sign up for Udemy version here: https://dbourke.link/udemyTFlaunch

 * **Currently:** Editing videos for 08 + 09 (and preparing to upload them)
 * **Video count:** 263/~280+, aiming to do ~10 videos per day during recording sessions